mdecrevoisier/Windows-auditing-baseline/README.md

 Microsoft-Windows-PrintService/Operational | Printer | T1574.002 | Hijack Execution Flow: DLL Side-Loading
 Microsoft-Windows-WinNat/Oper | VPN server |  |

-## 3-Log sizing
+## 2.2-Log sizing
-Windows event logs are per default defined with a very limited size (between 15 et 20 MB).
+*This step is already performed in the group policy templates*.
+Windows event logs are per default defined with a very limited size (between 15 and 20 MB).
 Having such limited size introduce the risk of data being overwritten and not collected in the case of, for example, limited connectivity due to network outage, VPN unreachable … Therefore we advise to increase the size for the following event logs:
 * **Security event log**: in the group policy settings (see picture below), go to *Computer > Policies > Admin Templates > Windows Components > Event Log Service > Security  > Specific the maximum log file size (KB)* > 2 GB
 * **Application event log**: in the group policy settings (see picture below), go to *Computer > Policies > Admin Templates > Windows Components > Event Log Service > Application  > Specific the maximum log file size (KB)* > 256 MB
 * **System event log**: in the group policy settings (see picture below), go to *Computer > Policies > Admin Templates > Windows Components > Event Log Service > System  > Specific the maximum log file size (KB)* > 256 MB